MoarVM/MoarVM/docs/arg-passing.markdown

 ## Memory management
-Callsite descriptors are kept at a compilation unit level, and thus their lifetime is simply that of the compilation unit.
+Callsite descriptors are kept at a compilation unit level, and thus their lifetimes are simply that of the compilation unit.
 (An alternative way would be to keep a global store of these and intern them, fixing up all of the references to them at bytecode loading time.)